PolyhedralDev/TerraDocs/_sources/api/intro/adding-structure.rst.txt

 Structures
 ==========

-The structure interface represents a *structure* that can generate in the world; a section of blocks that generate at a location.
+The Structure interface represents a *structure* that can generate in the world; a section of blocks that generate at a location.
 Some examples of where structures may be used are:

 - Grass